devlemire/categorizer/README.md

 <br />

 Let's begin by opening `NewChart.js` ( `src/components/NewChart/NewChart.js `).
 Next let's create our last class method called `submitChart`.
 This method won't need any parameters.
 The first thing the method should do is check to see if `this.state.name` is not falsy and that `this.state.labels` has 3 or more labels.
-If either of these conditions arne't met our method should call `return` to exit the method early.
+If either of these conditions aren't met our method should call `return` to exit the method early.

 ```js
 submitChart() {